Georgia Boat Registration Cost, Go Outdoors Renewal & eTitle Rules (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operation on Georgia waters after purchase.
+Timing note: Before operation on Georgia waters

 Receive Registration Number